 Because lets be honest, every single coach these days is demanding more speed, more power, more strength...

-Its quite true and that every single young athlete needs all of the above, but they are either looking in the wrong places, or putting all their efforts in the wrong spots to achieve it.
+Its no secret that every single young athlete needs all of the above, but they are either looking in the wrong places, or putting all their efforts in the wrong spots to achieve it.

 In the days of Instagram and Youtube superstars looking to impress a big following, its easy to get lost in whats needed most for young athletes looking to progress: a solid foundation, and smart progression.

-Speed and power has its roots in strength, and the ability to change directions or stop on a dime means learning control, footwork, and how to stop large forces in less than a second.
+Speed and power has its roots in strength, and the ability to change directions means learning control, footwork, and how to stop large forces in less than a second.

 Each of the following UTS athletes put the knowledge they gained in our programs to good use: